gslab-econ/gslab_python/gencat/README.md

   *  A path to an input directory
   *  A path to a temporary directory
   *  A path to an output directory
-  *  An arbitrary name for a dictionary
-  *  An arbitrary name for the zip file output

 ## Use

 Each sublass of gencat must define a dictionary with keys as new filenames and values as tuples of unzipped files to be concatenated.
+It must also define the subgroups of the new filenames that should be zipped together.

 The `main` method provides a fast interface to the gencat methods in an order that produces clean output each run.
 Note that the main method begins by removing and reinitializing the temporary and output directories.